Cliff Richard singles discography

-In the 1950s and 1960s, it is notable that singles were the dominant sales medium, generally far ahead of album sales.
-However, towards the end of the 1960s and into the 1970s, this shifted, with albums becoming dominant.
+In the 1950s and 1960s, singles were the dominant sales medium, generally far ahead of album sales.
+Towards the end of the 1960s and into the 1970s, this shifted, with albums becoming dominant.
 For the first half of the 1970s, Richard struggled to achieve big hits, apart from his 1973 Eurovision Song Contest entry "Power to All Our Friends".
 It was not until 1975 that Richard changed the focus of his recording career from singles to albums, beginning with the recording of the I'm Nearly Famous album.
-It produced the lead single "Miss You Nights", released in late 1975 and "Devil Woman", which became his first US top-ten hit and biggest hit there.
+It produced the lead single "Miss You Nights", released in late 1975, and "Devil Woman", which became his first US top-ten hit and biggest hit there.
 From this time, the singles were generally lifted from the albums, although not exclusively.
-In 1979, Richard's single "We Don't Talk Anymore" became the highest selling record of his career achieving worldwide sales over 4 million.
+In 1979, Richard's single "We Don't Talk Anymore" became the highest selling record of his career achieving worldwide sales over four million.

-From the late 1970s through the 1980s and into the 1990s Richard not only continued to have many top 10 hit singles, including the seasonal number one '"Mistletoe and Wine" and with Saviour's Day" in 1990.
-Although from the mid-1990s Richard has suffered a lack of radio airplay, he still has continued to have success, rounding out the 1990s with the number one "The Millennium Prayer", Throughout the 2000s, he had top-five singles throughout the first decade, up until song downloads began to be included in the UK Singles Chart.
+From the late 1970s through the 1980s and into the 1990s Richard continued to have many top 10 hit singles, including the seasonal number ones "Mistletoe and Wine" in 1988 and "Saviour's Day" in 1990.
+Although from the mid-1990s Richard has suffered a lack of radio airplay, he has continued to have success, rounding out the 1990s with the number one "The Millennium Prayer", Throughout the 2000s, he had top-five singles throughout the first decade, up until song downloads began to be included in the UK singles chart.

-Richard has achieved 14 number one singles on the UK Singles Chart, including having the unique distinction of having two versions of the same song hitting number-one on the singles chart.
+Richard has achieved 14 number one singles on the UK singles chart, including having the unique distinction of having two versions of the same song hitting number-one on the singles chart.
 "Living Doll" first topped the charts in 1959, then again 26 years later in a re-recording for the Comic Relief charity with the cast of British TV series The Young Ones.
 Richard also has the distinction of being the only artist to have achieved UK number-one singles in five consecutive decades, 1950s, 1960s, 1970s, 1980s and 1990s.
-Richard's sales of singles within the UK itself make him the highest selling British male solo artist of singles of all time.
+Richard's sales of singles within the UK itself make him the highest-selling British male solo artist of singles of all time.